|

 refund by mail.
 The 20/20 Clinic price now is $US156 or $US146.25 if ordered

 online.
 The Litter Rate price is $US135 per pup.
+Re-Testing with the prcd-PRA mutation test: You do

 NOT need to request or order a re-test if your dog was tested already.
 Only